 Go back to:

 KEYTRUDA is a prescription medicine used to treat a kind of bladder cancer called urothelial carcinoma.
-KEYTRUDA may be used when your cancer has not spread to nearby tissue in the bladder, but is at high-risk for spreading (high-risk, non-muscle invasive bladder cancer [NMIBC]) and when your tumor is a type called “carcinoma in situ” (CIS), and you have tried treatment with Bacillus Calmette-Guerin (BCG) and it did not work, and you are not able to or have decided not to have surgery to remove your bladder.
+KEYTRUDA may be used alone when your cancer has not spread to nearby tissue in the bladder, but is at high-risk for spreading (high-risk, non-muscle invasive bladder cancer [NMIBC]) and when your tumor is a type called “carcinoma in situ” (CIS), and you have tried treatment with Bacillus Calmette-Guerin (BCG) and it did not work, and you are not able to or have decided not to have surgery to remove your bladder.

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.